-To understand how and why our demand for oil and energy services continually increases, and what behavioral constraints if any, we will encounter when an energy decline occurs, it will be necessary to review 'some' evolutionary history.
-For those versed in biology it will be a quick refresher - for those not, it shouldn't be too painful, but maybe a little.
+To understand how and why our demand for oil and energy services has continually increased, and what behavioral constraints we might encounter if an energy decline occurs, it will be necessary to review 'some' evolutionary history.
+For those familiar with biology it will be a quick refresher - for those not, it shouldn't be too painful, (but maybe a little).

 All life on earth originated from the same single celled organisms.
 We are used to thinking in terms of months, years, decades, etc. so it's difficult to grasp millenia let alone millions or billions of years.
-As can be seen in the above graphic, modern humans history on the planet takes up a very small % of the time of life on earth and an even smaller % of the time since Earth was first formed.
+As can be seen in the above graphic, human history takes up a very small % of the time of life on earth and an even smaller % of the time since Earth was first formed.
 We share a great deal of our genes with simpler organisms such as mice or wheat, and considerably more with dogs or other primates like chimpanzees.
 Of the genes actually used, or 'conserved', we share more - over 60% with fruit flies and over 96% with chimpanzees.
-We are all kin, somehow traceable back several billion years to the origin of life on earth.
-I am not only related to my friend Euan Mearns, but to a lesser extent his dogs, and still lesser extent, the plants in his yard.
+We are all kin, somehow traceable back

+The Oil Drum | The Psychological and Evolutionary Roots of Resource Overconshthpt//www.wwtsieeddrum.com/node/5519 several billion years to the origin of life on earth.
+I am not only related to my colleague Euan Mearns, but to a lesser extent his dogs, and still lesser extent, the plants in his yard.

 Charles Darwin's maxim of evolution: "Multiply, vary, let the strongest live and the weakest die" has gradually, but definitively shaped who we have become as humans today.
-This theme has been expanded by modern biological research to focus less on 'the strongest' in the physical sense, and more on the concept of 'relative fitness' (or inclusive fitness), that those adaptations that are successful in propelling genes, or suites of genes, into the next generation will have had an adaptive advantage, outcompeting those that were deleterious or did not keep up with environmental change.
+This theme has been expanded by modern biological research to focus less on 'the strongest' in the physical sense, and more on the concept of 'relative fitness' (or inclusive fitness), that those adaptations that are successful in propelling genes, or suites of genes, into the next generation will have outcompeted those that were deleterious or did not keep up with environmental change.
 Evolution does not have 'purpose', it just combines time (a great deal of it) with the substrate of life and hones and culls as eons pass.
 A male spider is sometimes consumed by the female after they have sex.
 This obviously is a bummer for the male spider, but can be explained by evolution if the nutrition provided for his offspring (carrying his genes) outweighs the sum of his future mating opportunities.
-Thus the spider, when presented with a 'hot female spider' was not 'calculating' the odds of being eaten vs. how many nutrients were in his body, but performing a behavior that was successful for his ancestors, and therefore chemically 'felt right'.
+Thus the spider, when presented with a 'hot female spider' is not 'calculating' the odds of being eaten vs. how many nutrients are in his body, but performing a behavior that was successful for his ancestors, and therefore chemically 'felt right'. (spiders share many of the same neurotransmitters as humans, e.g. serotonin and dopamine).
 All of life has arrived in 2008 by some path like this, including and especially human beings.